meteorkees/Allsky-Raspberry-HQ-camera-tools/README.md

   3. Astronomical twilight (sun between 12 and 18 degreees below horizon)
   4. Night (sun more then 18 degrees below horizon)

-the Python package Ephem is used.
+The Python package Ephem is used.
 To install do: pip install ephem Further information about this package can be found here: https://pypi.org/project/ephem/

 Change the observer_location latitude and longtitude to compute the current 'light' condition (cs) for that location.